huirad/rpi_obd2/README.md

 * Search for the bluetooth dongle
   * `hcitool scan`
   * This command reports the MAC address of all found BT devices at 00:0B:0D:84:B3:A0
+  * Check offered services with `sdptool browse 00:0B:0D:84:B3:A0`
 * Bind the bluetooth donge to a rfcomm device
   * `sudo rfcomm bind 0 00:0B:0D:84:B3:A0`
   * Now the device /dev/rfcomm0 is created